ChrisKurz/Matter/doc/Matter_Device_Light_Bulb.md

         ot state

 ## Control Application ZCL Clusters
-26. Execute the following command to toggle the LED state:
+26. Execute the following command to toggle the LED state (in Matter Controller terminal):

         zcl OnOff Toggle 1 1 0

-27. You get some details about the OnOff cluster by entering following command:
+27. You get some details about the OnOff cluster by entering following command (in Matter Controller terminal):

         zcl ?
 OnOff